Engee documentation

 Dependencies

-To use this parameter, set the parameter Table type to the value of Table in If(Tj, Vf) form.
+To use this parameter, set for the parameter Table type meaning Table in If(Tj, Vf) form.

 Units